-- This device is intended to be used globally. - Device will be used in research purposes.
-Data from device is to be sent to database which researchers may view in visualizations such as graphs.
+- This device will be used by people around the world. - Device will be used in research purposes.
+Data from device is to be sent to a database which researchers may view with visualizations such as graphs.
 This also assumes enough parents would agree to have this (anonymous) data sent.